Bat Removal in Idaho- Including Boise, Meridian and The Surrounding Areas

 Bats can be beneficial, they eat many insects including mosquitoes and can eat up to half their body weight in one night.
 But they lose their appeal when they decide to move in.
-We offer professional bat removal in Boise, Meridian, McCall, Stanley, Garden Valley, Banks, Lowman, Crouch, ID and the Treasure Valley area!
+We offer professional bat control and removal in Boise, Meridian, McCall, Stanley, Garden Valley, Banks, Lowman, Crouch, ID and the Treasure Valley area!

 Bats are common carriers of rabies, a deadly disease that is transmitted through saliva (biting).
 When a person is exposed to rabies, timely administration of a vaccine known as post-exposure prophylaxis (PEP) can prevent infection.
 Once a person becomes infected and symptoms begin to occur, rabies is almost always fatal.